thameera/toolbox-desktop/README.md

 yarn run dist
 ```

-Binary will be available in the `dist/` directory.
+Binary will be available in the `./dist/mac/` directory.
+Due to Apple notarization issues, the zip file in `./dist/` won't work.
+Create the release file by zipping the binary in `./dist/mac/`

 ## Download